 Helm was the legendary drummer and singer of '60s rock act, The Band.
 Earlier this week, Helm's family announced that he was in the final stages of cancer.

-Levon Helm started his music career by picking up the guitar at age 8, then switched to drums soon after.
+Levon Helm first picked up a guitar at age 8, but soon switched to drums.
 Though best known as the famous drummer for the rock group The Band, Helm continued to influence music with his collaborations and solo works.